morphoorg/morpho/README.md

   _Docker installation_

-  Docker provides a uniform test bed for development and bug testing.
+  Docker can provide a uniform test bed for development and bug testing.

   - Install Docker (Desktop version): https://docs.docker.com/engine/installation/
   - Clone and pull the latest master version of morpho